lingo/gitmacros/README.md

  - `git-bump-ver`
     Bump a semver tag to next Major,minor, or patch version
  - `git-semver`
     Show the latest semver-style tag in the repo
+ - `git-find-branch`
+   Try to show the branch name for a given commit or current branch

 ### Weirdos ###
  -  git-add-this-submodule